interlock-network/knowledgebase-public/how/risk-is-modeled.md

 if the site were malicious.
 For example, did they click a link, fill out a form, upload or download a file.
-Traditional phishing simulation did this with JUST email, we can do it with sites, adverts, or sampling through our extension or integration with phishing campaign tools.
-Even tracking downloads and form submissions could be sufficient.
+Traditional phishing simulation did this with JUST email, we can do it with sites, adverts, or sampling through our extension or integration with phishing campaign tools; even tracking downloads and form submissions could be sufficient.

 Actionable Insight: High susceptibility requires strategic blocking and